davtsang/TsangPS/README.md

 	\def\flipanswer{} in order to set FlipAns
 Note that the class options will override these defs if they conflict.

-all standard tufte-handout options are also passable, (i.e. for UK problem sets I use options "a4paper, openany")
+All standard tufte-handout options are also passable, (i.e. for UK problem sets I use options "a4paper, openany")